gtlsgamr/htxyz/content/mahabharat/mahabharat_episode_20.md

 ## Synopsis
 Dhritrashtra calls Guru on false pretenses to delay the education of Pandavs.
-On Shakuni's advice, Yudhishthir tries to murder Bheem, who thankfully comes back stronger than before.
+On Shakuni's advice, Duryodhan tries to murder Bheem, who thankfully comes back stronger than before.
 On the other hand, the child that Kunti drowned in the early episodes is seen to be raised by Adhirath, the Sarthee of Dhritrashtra.